 Electric transformers are inductively coupled electro-magnetic devices that transfer electrical energy from one circuit to another.
 All electronically operated equipment depends on power transformers to convert electrical currents into voltages that fit a specific application, and current transformers are also required in order to store and transport energy through power lines and grids.

-Because there are so many contexts in which electronic transformation is necessary, there exist a wide variety of electric transformers to accommodate them.
-Auto transformers, step up and step down transformers, toroidal transformers, zig zag transformers and pulse transformers are just a few examples.
+Because there are so many contexts in which electronic transformation is necessary, there exists a wide variety of electric transformers to accommodate them.
+Auto transformers, step-up and step-down transformers, toroidal transformers, zig zag transformers and pulse transformers are just a few examples.
 By transferring electrical energy through two coil stages, transformers can increase, decrease, isolate, translate and pattern electrical currents to safely power electronic equipment of all voltage requirements.
 Electric transformer manufacturers configure transformers differently to meet all types of electric transformation applications and range in size from thumb-sized transformers in electric lamps or microphones to the enormous stationary transformers in power facilities.
 Low voltage transformers convert electrical currents into voltages that fit appliances such as dimmer lights and other small electronic devices, while high voltage transformers are used in the transmission of electricity between power generation facilities and its points of consumption.
 Most transformers are isolation transformers because they facilitate the transmission of electricity through induction, and many transformers are 3 phase transformers, capable of transforming electricity in 3 phases.

 In addition to converting currents to a higher or lower voltage, electric transformers can serve to isolate parts of circuits from others.
 Auto transformers, however, have no isolation between the source and load circuit; they transmit electricity through conductors that are in contact with each other.
 An electric transformer can be as large as the fenced-in transformers for whole facilities, or they may be small enough to be tucked away in household appliances such as light fixtures.
 Electric transformers are necessary when there is a voltage difference between an electronic component or appliance and an electrical power supply.
 Safety is of the utmost concern in such situations, since using a voltage that is too high or too low to power a device can cause serious problems.
 Excessive voltage can cause device failure or destruction; in severe cases, over-voltage can cause fires and can expose users to powerful electric shocks.
 In the case of under-voltage, voltage deficiency can also cause device failure.

 Instrument transformers, including current transformers, accurately measure and monitor power voltage as it is transmitted proportionally through the primary and secondary coils.
-Step down transformers convert higher voltages to lower voltages by having fewer secondary coil windings, while step up transformers' higher number of secondary coil windings allow them to convert lower voltages to higher voltages.
+Step down transformers convert higher voltages to lower voltages by having fewer secondary coil windings, while step up transformers' higher number of secondary coil windings allow them to convert lower voltages to higher output voltages.
 Toroidal transformers are donut-shaped transformers that are highly space efficient and excellent for reducing electromagnetic interference; inductors limit the amount of AC flow to an appliance or transient application while suppressing high frequency noise, similar to toroids.
 Isolation transformers decouple two circuits, allowing AC power to move from one device to another without the two circuits connecting; this is achieved by having the primary and secondary coils not directly connected.
 Inverters are capable of converting direct current voltage (DC) to alternating current voltage (AC), while pulse transformers create the electrical surges that are used in telecommunication and detail logic applications such as camera flashes, radar equipment and particle acceleration.
 In addition, zig zag transformers are special-purpose 3-phase transformers that are intended for use in providing earthing for ungrounded electrical systems as well as filtering and controlling harmonic currents.

 Electric transformers are comprised of two sets of coils or windings linked by a magnetic field.
 The core is iron or a ferrite compound or a laminated core wound with bare copper or enameled coils.
 The coils are primary and secondary and function as conductors.
 When the primary coil receives AC voltage, this produces a varying magnetic field of voltage surrounding the conductor; the magnetic field activates the secondary conductor coil.
 This results in the transformers changing the voltage and transferring electrical energy, ideally with the least amount of energy loss.
 The number of windings on each coil is important, as this determines the voltage that is conveyed from the primary to the secondary through the magnetic field.
-The ratio of turns (also called windings) in the primary coil to the number of turns in the secondary coil determines the magnitude of the voltage; for example, a step down transformer will have fewer turns in its secondary coil than the primary, while a step up transformer will have more secondary coil windings than primary.
+The ratio of turns (also called windings) in the primary coil to the number of turns in the secondary coil determines the magnitude of the voltage; for example, a step-down transformer will have fewer turns in its secondary coil than the primary, while a step-up transformer will have more secondary coil windings than primary.
 Once the voltage conversion is made, the energy is transferred to the load center and the electrical process continues from there.
 Both the size and expense of electric transformers increases in proportion to the number of primary windings.

 Single Phase Transformer - Lenco Electronics, Inc.